Understanding Expressivity of GNN in Rule Learning: Experiment

 \subsection{Experiments on real datasets}

-We perform experiments to verify the effectiveness of EL-GNN on four real datasets: Family~\cite{kok2007statistical}, Kinship~\cite{hinton1986learning}, UMLS~\cite{kok2007statistical} and WN18RR~\cite{dettmers2017convolutional}.
-For a fair comparison, we evaluate EL-GNN (NBFNet with Algorithm~\ref{alg:labeling}) with the same set of hyperparameters as NBFNet and handcrafted $d$.
-The experiment involves embedding-based methods (RotatE~\cite{sun2019rotate}, QuatE~\cite{zhang2019quaternion}), rule-based methods (Neural LP~\cite{yang2017differentiable}, DRUM~\cite{sadeghian2019drum}) and GNN-based methods (CompGCN~\cite{vashishth2019composition}, NBFNet~\cite{zhu2021neural}) for comparison.
-To evaluate the performance, we use the filtered ranking metrics MRR (Mean Reciprocal Rank), Hit@1 and Hit@10 which are commonly used for evaluating models for KG reasoning~\cite{sadeghian2019drum,zhang2022knowledge}.
-Larger values for these metrics indicate better performance.
+In this section, we follow the standard setup as \citet{zhu2021neural} to test EL-GNN's effectiveness on four real datasets: Family~\citep{kok2007statistical}, Kinship~\citep{hinton1986learning}, UMLS~\citep{kok2007statistical}, WN18RR~\citep{dettmers2017convolutional}, {and FB15k-237~\citep{toutanova-chen-2015-observed}}.
+For a fair comparison, we evaluate EL-NBFNet and EL-RED-GNN (applying EL to NBFNet and RED-GNN) using the same hyperparameters as NBFNet and RED-GNN and handcrafted $d$.
+We compare it with embedding-based methods (RotatE, QuatE), rule-based methods (Neural LP, DRUM), and GNN-based methods (CompGCN, NBFNet, RED-GNN).
+To evaluate performance, we provide testing accuracy and standard deviation obtained from three repetitions for thorough evaluation.

-We report the testing MRR, Hit@1 and Hit@10~\cite{bordes2013translating} in Table~\ref{tab:real_result}.
-Our experimental results demonstrate that GNN-based methods, particularly NBFNet (QL-GNN), outperform both embedding-based and rule-based methods.
-Additionally, our proposed EL-GNN improves the empirical performance of KG reasoning on real datasets.
-However, the improvement performance varies on different datasets as the difficult rules in different datasets are distinct.
+In Table~\ref{tab:real_result}, we present our experimental findings.
+The results first show that NBFNet and RED-GNN (QL-GNN) outperform CompGCN.
+Furthermore, the proposed EL algorithm improves the accuracy of RED-GNN and NBFNet on real datasets.
+However, the degree of improvement varies across datasets due to the number and variations of rule types, and the quality of missing triplets in training sets. {More experimental results, e.g., time cost and more performance metrics, are in Appendix~\ref{app:exp:real}. }